-“Balance is the framework that you build everything on,” says Dr. Jim Heird, AQHA first vice president.
-That’s what Dr. Heird, who served as an AQHA judge from 1977 to 2015, taught other AQHA judges and the college judging team he coached in the past.
+“Balance is the framework that you build everything on,” says Dr. Jim Heird, AQHA past president, who served as an AQHA judge from 1977 to 2015, taught other AQHA judges and the college judging team he coached in the past.

 Whether it is for performance or breeding, good balance and conformation play an important role.
 Faults and poor structure can often lead to health issues later in a horse’s career or adversely affect progeny.
 That is why it is important for horse owners to recognize balance and quality structure in their own horses and in prospective horses.

 First things first, before talking about structure, you have to talk about balance.

 “When I start to evaluate a halter class, I begin by asking, ‘What’s the nicest balanced horse out here?’ ” he says.
 “Once I consider a horse’s balance, then I go back and look at structure, such as in the feet and legs.

 “What the average owner should know about evaluating horses is no different from what any judge should know,” he says.

 Balance Reference Points of Horse Conformation

 “Everything, for me, begins with the slope of the shoulder,” Dr. Heird says.